jayantkatia/dashboard-visualization/README.md

     ```
     This runs the application and you are good to Go 😉

+> Use script.sh to deploy and Refer [this guide](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-22-04)

 ## 💜 Development and Contributing
 Yes, please!
 Feel free to contribute, raise issues and recommend best practices.